-Liam didn’t know if he could be happy, because now he knew he could eventually have a chance, or disappointed, because Dan was dating someone already.
+Liam didn’t know if he could allow himself to be happy, because now he knew he could have a chance, or disappointed, because Dan was dating someone already.
 In the end, disappointment was stronger.

 “Who is he?”
 Liam asked, unable to look into his eyes.

 “Someone I met here at school.
 He’s two years older than me.”